-HARDWARE SUPPLIER PROCESSOR SERIES REQUIRED ADDITIONAL REQUIREMENTS Intel Xeon® 55xx/56xx/65xx/75xx Series 2.26 GHz or better, with a minimum of 4 cores Hyper-Threading must be enabled in the BIOS (in some cases, this may be called Logical Processor) Intel VT1 must be enabled in the BIOS must use EPT (Extended Page Tables) AMD Opteron 2200 4200 6200 2.4 GHz or better with 6 cores including Rapid Virtualization Indexing technology Opteron 3200, 4200, 6200 Series Supported for vSphere 5.0+
+HARDWARE SUPPLIER PROCESSOR SERIES REQUIRED ADDITIONAL REQUIREMENTS Intel Xeon® 55xx/56xx/65xx/75xx Series 2.26 GHz or better, with a minimum of 4 cores Hyper-Threading must be enabled in the BIOS (in some cases, this may be called Logical Processor) Intel VT must be enabled in the BIOS must use EPT (Extended Page Tables) AMD OpteronTM 2400 Series Opteron 3200, 4200, 6200 Series 2.4 GHz or better with 6 cores including Rapid Virtualization Indexing technology Supported for vSphere 5.0+

 - 1. Intel VT consists of Intel VT-x in the processor, Intel VT-d in the I/O chip set, and Intel VT-c in the network adapter chip set.
 The Intel Xeon 5500 Series incorporates Intel VT as do many newer Intel processors.
 Refer to http://ark.intel.com/VTList.aspx. - 2.
 Refer to the Release Notes for the Mitel product version you are using for an up-to-date list of supported processors. - 3.
 Some processors allow selection of power management modes in BIOS settings (Low Power vs. High Performance, for example).
-It is recommended that hosts used to support real-time sensitive applications such as MiVoice Business, NuPoint UM, MiVoice Border Gateway and so on, have their BIOS setting configured to maximize performance.
+It is recommended that hosts used to support real-time sensitive applications such as MiVoice Business and MiVoice Border Gateway, have their BIOS setting configured to maximize performance.
 This reduces the risk of voice quality issues and missed interrupts, for example.